 As the curtain rises on a picturesque scene in a small German village, vinegatherers depart for the harvest.
 Hilarion the gamekeeper arrives, hoping to see the lovely Giselle.
 He hides when his rival Albrecht—really a Duke disguised as a peasant named Loys—emerges from his cottage, with his squire Wilfride.
 Wilfride begs his master […]

 Though it’s now been three years since the premiere of Pacific Northwest Ballet’s Giselle, the idea for staging our own production was presented to me almost five ago.
-I had been unsuccessfully shopping for the right Giselle when Doug Fullington came to me with the suggestion that I look closer to home.
-Doug knew not […]
+I had been unsuccessfully shopping for the right Giselle when Doug Fullington came to me with the suggestion that I look closer to home. […]

 Peter Boal’s radiant staging of Giselle returns with all-new scenery and costumes by award-winning designer Jérôme Kaplan (above) who is best known to PNB audiences for his designs for Don Quixote, Roméo et Juliette.